Easy to Difficult Bible Trivia Quiz

 -

-Abraham told this king that his wife, Sarah, was his sister.
+Who told King Abimelech that his wife, Sarah, was his sister?

 Abraham lied and told King Abimelech that his wife was his sister.